apache/datasketches-website/docs/TheChallenge.md

 <img class="doc-img-full" src="{{site.docs_img_dir}}/BigWin1SmallQuerySpace.png" alt="BigWin1SmallQuerySpace" />

 The first big win is the size of the query process on the right has been reduced many orders-of-magnitude.
-Unfortunately, the process is still slow (altough it was faster than before), because the single query process must sequentially scan through all the raw data on the left, which is huge.
+Unfortunately, the process is still slow (although it was faster than before), because the single query process must sequentially scan through all the raw data on the left, which is huge.

 ### Big Win #2: Sketch Mergeability Enables Parallel Processing